DETAILED ACTION

 Additionally, as Fukuyo teaches that a formation sequence for discontinuity regions may be either from a depth farthest from the laser entry side then up, or a depth closest to the laser entry side then down (Col. 70 Ln.
 62-67 to Col. 71 Ln.
 1-3), a PHOSITA would find it obvious to still form first cuts and second cuts from a depth farthest from the laser entry side then up, as shown in Fig. 2A of Wyant.

 Claims 8, 10-13 are rejected under 35 U.S.C.
-103 as being unpatentable over Wyant et al. (US 2020/0051860), Sherbin et al. (US 2020/0176314), Nakamura et al. (US 2018/0151508) all of record, Kriebel et al. (US 2016/0093534), Fukuyo et al. (US 6,992,026), and Tamura et al. (US 2007/0202619) all of record, and Keite-Telgenbuscher et al. (US 2008/0271845) newly cited.
+103 as being unpatentable over Wyant et al. (US 2020/0051860), Sherbin et al. (US 2020/0176314), Nakamura et al. (US 2018/0151508) all of record, Kriebel et al. (US 2016/0093534), Fukuyo et al. (US 6,992,026), Tamura et al. (US 2007/0202619), and Keite-Telgenbuscher et al. (US 2008/0271845), all of record.

 (Re Claim 8) Wyant teaches a method of manufacturing a semiconductor package, comprising:

-attaching a tape (312; Fig. 3A) to a first side (bottom side as shown in Fig. 3A) of a semiconductor wafer (302; Fig. 3A); directing a laser (in stealth dicing, a laser is directed through the non-device side of the semiconductor wafer; Fig. 2A and 3B, ¶¶6, 15) into the semiconductor wafer (302; Fig. 3B); forming a plurality of first cuts (316; Fig. 3B) with the laser (consequence of forming 310, 324, and 326 with the laser; ¶17) through a first portion of a thickness of the semiconductor wafer (top of 302 to the bottom).
+attaching a tape (312; Fig. 3A) to a first side (bottom side as shown in Fig. 3A) of a semiconductor wafer (302; Fig. 3A); directing a laser (in stealth dicing, a laser is directed through the non-device side of the semiconductor wafer; Fig. 2A and 3B, ¶¶6, 15) into the semiconductor wafer (302; Fig. 3B); forming a plurality of first cuts (316; Fig. 3B) with the laser (consequence of forming 310, 324, and 326 with the laser; ¶17) at a first thickness of the semiconductor wafer (top of 302 to the bottom).

 Sherbin teaches semiconductor die at a device side (105a; Fig. 1) of a semiconductor wafer (105; Fig. 1), wherein the semiconductor die include circuitry (¶22).